Jbruslind/ECE44x_Senior_Design/README.md

 ## Automated Microbial Analysis

 The Automated Microbial Analysis project aims to develop a system which is able to analyze a series of microbial samples on a special media called PetriFilm automatically.
-This is a 3M product that is used in a variety of scientific capacities, mainly in food science and the medical field.
+PetriFilm is a 3M product that is used in a variety of scientific capacities, mainly in food science and the medical field.

 <!---![PetriFilm](https://github.com/Jbruslind/ECE44x_Senior_Design/blob/master/Admin_Stuff/Mechanical%20Research%20and%20Implementation/Pictures/3MPetrifilm.jpg){ width=50% }-->
 <img src="https://github.com/Jbruslind/ECE44x_Senior_Design/blob/master/Admin_Stuff/Mechanical%20Research%20and%20Implementation/Pictures/3MPetrifilm.jpg" width="300" height="300" />